 1. About ICC

 The International Chamber of Commerce (ICC) is the world business organization, the only representative body that speaks with authority on behalf of enterprises from all sectors in every part of the world.
 ICC was founded in 1919.
-Today it groups thousands of member companies and associations from over 120 countries.
+Today it groups over 6 million members in more than 100 countries.